Mazda CX-7 Insurance Rates

 Wyoming | $932 | -$112 | -10.7% |

-Choosing high deductibles can save as much as $280 annually, whereas buying more liability protection will increase premiums.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $426 extra every year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $280 each year, whereas buying more liability protection will push rates upward.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $426 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year